temporalio/temporal/PROPOSALS.md

   - The design doc should be linked from the opened GitHub issue.
   - The design doc should only allow edit access to authors of the document.
   - Do not create the document from a corporate G Suite account.
 If you want to edit from a corporate G Suite account then first create the document from a personal Google account and grant edit access to your corporate G Suite account.
-  - Comment access should be granted explicitly to [cadence-discussion@googlegroups.com](https://groups.google.com/d/forum/cadence-discussion) so that users viewing the document display under their account names rather than anonymous users.
-  - Comment access should also be accessible by the public.
+  - Comment access should be accessible by the public.
 Make sure this is the case by clicking "Share" and "Get shareable link" ensuring you select "Anyone with the link can comment".

 - Once comments and revisions on the design doc wind down, there is a final discussion about the proposal.